amberflo/metering-typescript/CONTRIBUTING.md

 It should use you development version of this library.

-Note that you need to `npm build` this library in order for your changes to take effect.
+Note that you need to `npm run build` this library in order for your changes to take effect.

 ## Linting & Checking